M.O.D.O.K. (TV series): Marketing

 In September 2020, Hulu revealed the series' logo, and Entertainment Weekly released first look images for the series on October 9, 2020, ahead of a panel that was held during the virtual New York Comic Con later that day, where Blum and Oswalt presented two clips from the series and a behind-the-scenes B-roll.

 To promote the series, Patton Oswalt and Jordan Blum co-wrote a miniseries for Marvel Comics titled M.O.D.O.K.: Head Games.
 The comic quickly establishes the existence of M.O.D.O.K.'s family from the Hulu series into the mainstream Marvel Universe, albeit as a trio of Super-Adaptoids that were copied from his hallucinations brought upon by a glitched program in his head.

 Release

 M.O.D.O.K. premiered on Hulu on May 21, 2021, releasing all ten episodes simultaneously.
-On that same day, the first episode released on the Star content hub of Disney+ with a subsequent weekly window.
+On that same day, the first episode was released on the Star content hub of Disney+ with a subsequent weekly window.

 Reception

 Audience viewership

-According to Whip Media's viewership tracking app TV Time, M.O.D.O.K was the 3rd most anticipated new television series, during the month of May 2022.
+According to Whip Media's viewership tracking app TV Time, M.O.D.O.K was the 3rd most anticipated new television series, for the month of May 2021.